alvinngow/is434-G6-SCS/README.md

 ## Our top-level directory layout
 Folders are separated out into each of the corresponding social media platforms that the team conducted analysis on.
-Within each of these folders are sub-folders that stores the codes for each problem analysis.
+Within each of these folders are sub-folders that store the codes for each problem analysis.

     .
     ├── Instagram                         # Analysis conducted on Instagram